OnurGumus/onurgumus.github.io/_posts/2020-12-26-Functional-Programming.md

 ![Run-function](/assets/posts/2020-12-26-Functional-Programming/run.png)

-Once we define such a run function, solve all three problems.
-First, we always know if the car is running:
+Once we define such a run function, we solve all three problems.
+First, we always know that if the car is running:

 ```csharp
 SomeOtherFunction(RunningCar car){